First-Year Seminar Course Offerings

 Prerequisite: Freshman standing (30 credits or less).
 The first-year seminar introduces students to the pursuit of intellectual inquiry.
 Students will study a non-traditional topic in a non-traditional way while exploring the concept of a liberal arts education.
 Specific topics will vary from course to course.
 Transfer students enrolling at UMW with more than 30 credits may not take this course.

-List of FSEM 100 topics offered in 2012 – 2013 or approved for fall 2013.
+List of FSEM 100 topics approved for fall 2019.

 Autism in Contemporary Literature and Film